thuehn/PowQuty/README.md

 ### Configure the USB connection settings
 #### TTY-Device configuration
 Powqutyd needs to read the measurement samples from the USB oscilloscope.
 The USB oscilloscope has to be plugged to the router before running powqutyd.
 The USB oscilloscope implements the USB Communication Device Class (CDC) device specification.
-This means that the kernel module kmod-usb-acm will recognize the USB oscilliscope once plugged and will create a tty device probably under /dev/ttyACM0.
+This means that the kernel module kmod-usb-acm will recognize the USB oscilloscope once plugged and will create a tty device probably under /dev/ttyACM0.
 Depending on your setup this could be different.
 Check your system logs after plugging the USB oscilloscope to find out the actual path of the tty-device on your setup and adjust the path in the config file of powqutyd (/etc/powqutyd/powqutyd.cfg) accordingly.
 Note: if the tty-device is not set right the powqutyd will not start!

 ```